10 Personality Traits of a Democratic Leader

 Most of the unused potential and creative energy at work is wasted on unresolved conflicts.
 Instead of dwelling on anger and resentment, democratic leaders give over the reins to a party that offers a fresh, innovative solution to a problem.

-Despite the potential risks, you give the thumbs up to people’s good nature of people.
+Despite the potential risks, you give the thumbs up to people’s good nature.

-Trust in the benevolence of life is what entrepreneurship is all about.
-You need to be ready to jump into the unknown knowing that you will be facing either success or a valuable lesson.
+Trusting in the benevolence of life is what entrepreneurship is all about.
+You need to be ready to jump into the unknown, knowing that you will be facing either success or a valuable lesson.

-You are able to see that each and every one of us sees the world differently.
+You are able to see that every one of us sees the world differently.

-You need to have, what can be best described as compassion for opinions.
+You need to have, what can best be described as compassion for opinions.
 You cannot be “not opinionated” unless you approach emotionally loaded attitudes with compassion.
-This includes a gentle but a straightforward grip of any situation.
+This includes a gentle but straightforward grip of any situation.

-6. Dismisses the ‘black or white’ approach to handling work issues.
+6. Dismiss the ‘black or white’ approach to handling work issues.

 What is it like when you have to talk to a fanatic coworker who doesn’t recognize exceptions from a rule?